harshapic/chef_exporter/README.md

-# Hadoop Exporter for Prometheus
+# Chef Exporter for Prometheus
 Exports hadoop metrics via HTTP for Prometheus consumption.

 How to build